 There has been, and continues to be visible housing development on-going in the Bishop Cuthbert/ Middle Warren area of the Hart ward.
-Whilst the transferred or in-coming population, will not have the higher levels of pharmaceutical need related to deprivation that are a feature of the other Hartlepool wards in the locality H3 and car ownership rates are likely to be high, the likely future pharmaceutical needs could easily be met by the large range of pharmacies available, for some within accessible walking or, more likely short driving distance.
+The transferred or in-coming population, will not have the higher levels of pharmaceutical need related to deprivation that are a feature of the other Hartlepool wards in the locality H3.
+Car ownership rates are likely to be high and the likely future pharmaceutical needs will therefore be easily met by the large range of pharmacies available within accessible walking or, more likely short driving distance.
 Where necessary, public transport provides the population with additional access and extensive choice being within accessible reach of the town centre pharmacies.
 In this newly developed area, there is a little in the way of public amenity space, or potential sites for such which are located at accessible areas towards boundaries more distant from existing pharmacies.
-However, there is now an extant grant for a pharmacy at Middle Warren Local Centre, in Hart ward.
-The population growth may now be beginning to alter the balance of community such that this area acquires its own identity (what might once have been called neighbourhood).